-- Water, electricity and gas meters will be located above predicted flood level. - Non-return valves will be used in the drainage system to prevent back-flow of diluted sewage in situations where there is an identified risk of the foul sewer surcharging. - All service entries will be sealed (e.g. with expanding foam or similar closed cell material). - Closed cell insulation will be used for pipes which are below the predicted flood level. - Boiler units and ancillary devices will be installed above predicted flood level and preferably on the first floor of two-storey properties. - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage. - Building materials that are effective for a 'water exclusion strategy' will be used which include: engineering bricks, cement-based materials including water retaining concrete and dense stone.
+- Water, electricity and gas meters will be located above predicted flood level. - Non-return valves will be used in the drainage system to prevent back-flow of diluted sewage in situations where there is an identified risk of the foul sewer surcharging. - All service entries will be sealed (e.g. with expanding foam or similar closed cell material). - Closed cell insulation will be used for pipes which are below the predicted flood level. - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage.

+- Building materials that are effective for a 'water exclusion strategy' will be used which include: engineering bricks, cement-based materials including water retaining concrete and dense stone.